sassansh/Places/README.md

   - Display list of existing places to choose from
     - Or option to create new place with name and address
   - User can choose a numerical rating (1-5)
-  - Submit button adds rating of place, for user’s group, attributed to user
+  - Submit to add rating of place, for user’s group, attributed to user
   - Database structure to associate rating of place to a group and user.